Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 ### Fetch all records from a data source

+Use the `find` method to fetch all records from a Data source
 ```js
 // use "find" with no options to get all entries
 connection.find().then(function (records) {